 The holiday season is a challenging one for drivers, with ice and snow on the roads, shorter days, and encounters with oblivious or unsafe shoppers.
-At SJ Injury Attorneys, our car accident attorneys know that the winters here in Pasadena, TX, are milder than in other places, but we feel nonetheless that drivers should be ready for them.
-Here are our car accident attorneys top six safety tips for driving during the holidays.
+At SJ Injury Attorneys, our Houston car accident attorney knows that the winters here in Pasadena, TX, are milder than in other places, but we feel nonetheless that drivers should be ready for them.
+Here are our car accident attorney's top six safety tips for driving during the holidays.

 6 Safety Tips to Keep You Safe While Driving During the Holiday Season

 - Lower Your Speed.
 The holiday shopping craze can infect anybody, so drivers should mind their speed more than ever during this season.
 The faster one goes, the greater the chance of an accident, and the higher the risk for a severe injury.
 On slick roads, drivers must slow down, even below the posted speed limit if need be, to maintain traction on the road, as speed limits are set based on ideal weather conditions.

 - Increase Your Following Distance.
 On slick roads, where tires have less traction, it takes longer for vehicles to come to a stop.
 In fact, the stopping distance may double on icy or snowy ground.
 To avoid a rear-end collision, drivers should increase their following distance to at least five or six seconds.
 Simply pick a stationary object that you and the driver in front will pass to determine the length of this safety buffer.

 - Practice Defensive Driving.
 This is a good tip for any season.
 To be defensive is to assume that everyone else on the road is liable at any time to do something unsafe: brake suddenly, dart out in front of you from a side street, etc. It also means reacting calmly against such unsafe maneuvers.
 Never be an aggressive or impatient driver, and always yield to such drivers.